About Autism

 Occurring in all racial, ethnic and socio-economic groups, autism develops from different combinations of genetic and environmental factors.
 The word “Spectrum” refers to the wide variety of attributes, strengths and challenges experienced by each person with autism.
 Individuals with autism often think, interact and perceive the world differently, and each person with autism is unique.
 Some have other conditions such as intellectual or learning disabilities, gastrointestinal disorders, seizures, anxiety, Attention Deficit (Hyperactivity) Disorder (ADD or ADHD) or phobias.

-The challenges children with autism experience are often in the areas of speech and communication, learning, social interactions and behaviour.
+The challenges individuals with autism experience are often in the areas of speech and communication, learning, social interactions and behaviour.
 Children with ASD may have difficulty responding appropriately in different environments, display repetitive and unusual behaviours and have difficulty coping with changes in routines.
 While many children are verbal, some cannot speak and learn to communicate with picture symbols or technology such as iPads.

+There is still a great deal to be done to eliminate barriers, promote inclusive policies, and recognize the contributions of autistic people.
+Children with autism need compassion and acceptance, early intervention and personalized, evidence-based therapies to learn and develop to their potentials.
 With these supports, they can gain many new skills and abilities and thrive as contributing members of their families, schools and communities.

 At Giant Steps, we are committed to enabling kids with autism to do just that.